KOOKIIEStudios/Max_Feeder/README.md

 # Max_Feeder
 A Discord Bot that makes a post whenever there is a new post on Orange Mushroom Blog.
+Max_Feeder works by scraping/processing the RSS feed for Max's blog.
 A launcher script (`start.bat`) has been provided in the root of the repository.
 You may run this batch file to start the bot after configuring `src/config.json`.